 Flooring

 We decided to go with hardwood flooring, which has made the entire first level of our home hardwood.
-While we purchased generic stock hardwood flooring, after installation the contractor had to sand and stain the flooring to match it to the rest of the house.
-They did an amazing job matching brand new hardwood to our 50-year-old hardwood flooring that had been refinished years ago.
+While we purchased generic stock hardwood flooring, the contractor had to sand and stain the flooring to match it to the rest of the house after installation.
+They did a fantastic job matching brand-new hardwood to our 50-year-old hardwood flooring that had been refinished years ago.
 You can barely tell a difference where the transitions occur.

 In addition, we also replaced the laminate flooring in the hallways.
-There was about 500 square feet of flooring replaced total.
-Since the hallways all lead to our bedrooms, we had to move out of our house during week 3 so the flooring work could be completed.
-Thankfully, my parents live close and have extra bedrooms for our family of four.
+There were about 500 square feet of flooring replaced in total.
+Since the hallways all lead to our bedrooms, we had to move out of our house during week three to complete the flooring work.
+Thankfully, my parents live close by and have extra bedrooms for our family of four.

 Kitchen Remodel Cost: $4,200 ($1,500 for materials; $2,700 for labor)